massdriver-cloud/docs/docs/bundles/04-monitoring.md

 }
 ```

 ## Adding An Alarm

-Once our channel has been set up, we can add 1 or more alarms.
+Now that our channel has been set up, we can add 1 or more alarms.
 Below are examples from each cloud of adding memory usage alarams to Redis.

 ```hcl title="AWS Alarm - src/monitoring.tf"
 locals {